December 31, 2010

 December 13, 2010

-Tradition has it that Lucia was born about 283 AD in Siracusa, the seat of the Roman government on the island of Sicily.
+According to tradition, Lucia was born about 283 AD in Siracusa, the seat of the Roman government on the island of Sicily.
 She was the daughter of a wealthy Roman nobleman who died when she was very young.
 Her ailing mother, Eutychia, may have been of Greek stock.

 The rejected bridegroom denounced Lucia as a Christian during the height of Emperor Diocletian's persecutions.
 Brought before the Prefect of Siracusa, the defiant Lucia refused to denounce her faith.
 In order to make an example out of the young virgin he condemned her to the brothels.
 However, she proved to be unmovable.
 Soldiers and a team of oxen could not make her budge.
 Furious, the Prefect ordered her to be burned alive on the spot, but no matter how hard the legionaries tried, the pyre would not burn.
 Finally, he had her eyes gouged out, but they were miraculously restored.
-Alternate versions say that Lucia tore them out herself and presented them to her tormentors; hence her depictions with a pair of eyes resting on a platter.
+Alternate versions of the story say that Lucia tore them out herself and presented them to her tormentors; hence her depictions with a pair of eyes resting on a platter.

 Lutherans, Anglicans and Orthodox Christians also revere Santa Lucia.
 In Sweden her veneration is a delightful celebration where children dress in white, bear candles and sing songs in her honor.
 Sweetbreads are served in remembrance of a terrible famine in which she appeared in the harbor with boatloads of food to save the starving.
 A near identical legend takes place in Siracusa hinting that Norse pilgrims may have brought this story home with them from Sicily.